aragonzkresearch/leagueofidentity/README.md

 * The `DAO` of `@oldcrypto.com` can be created in the obvious way by issuing corresponding `tokens` to users of Gmail accounts with domain `@oldcrypto`.
 * `LoI` can issue tokens to the holders of valid digital identity cards (`DIC`) and this would allow to create e.g., a `DAO` of the citizens of a given town or the DAO of < 18 years old teenagers.
 * `LoI` can issue tokens corresponding to Instagram accounts with more than 1 million of followers thus creating a `DAO of Influencers`.
+* `LoI` can issue tokens corresponding to Ethereum NFTs held in a smart contract.
+The `LoI` token can be then used as a `bridge` in other blockchains or can be used in Ethereum itself for other functionalities: e.g., ZK proofs, encrypted data for DAO memembers.
+* `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
+In particular the admins of the page can create a bridge between Facebook and web3 applications.

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.

 ## Running a demo
-The current demo only offers encryption and supports the following providers: `google`, `facebook`, and `google_phone`.
-The latter uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.
+The current demo only offers encryption and supports the following providers: `google`, `facebook, google.phone` and `dic.it`.
+The provider `google.phone` uses google as provider but associates to the users their profile phone numbers (when visible) rather than their email addresses.
+The provider `dic.it` is for Italian digital identity cards (tested on v3.0).

 ### Install the required packages
 The demo has been tested using `node v16.20.2`.